gedoensmax/vc6-samples/README.md

 ```cmd
 pip install -r requirements.txt
 ```
+💡 Note: All the samples need VC-6 Python SDK installed.
+There are 2 SDKs available.
+1. VC-6 Python CUDA SDK (vnova.vc6_cuda12).
+2. VC-6 Python OpenCL SDK (vnova.vc6_opencl).

+Preferably install both the wheels to run all samples.

 ## Get SDK & Keys

 Follow these steps:

-1. Sign up and accept the EULA at the V-Nova Download Portal.
-[V‑Nova Download Portal](https://download.v-nova.com).
+1. Sign up and accept the EULA at the [V‑Nova Download Portal](https://download.v-nova.com).
-2. Obtain your SDK wheel(s) and your API Key and Secret.
+2. Download your SDK wheel(s) from Downloads section.
+3. Obtain your API Key and Secret from API Keys section.
-3. Do not commit or share license credentials; treat them as secrets.
+4. Do not commit or share license credentials; treat them as secrets.
-4. If you need to rotate a compromised key, contact ai@v-nova.com.
+5. If you need to rotate a compromised key, contact ai@v-nova.com.
-5. Treat your VC-6 API Key and Secret as credentials; don’t publish or commit them.
+6. Treat your VC-6 API Key and Secret as credentials; don’t publish or commit them.

 💡 Tip: Setting these variables avoids interactive prompts when running the SDK.